Sandman13sq/cave-story-gm-2019/Cave_Story_GM/datafiles/README.txt

 12-14-22

 - Updated project to GMS2.3+
-	- None of the new features introduced post 2.3 are taken advantage of, as this project has been dropped.
+	- GMS2 v2.3 features are used in bug fixes only.
 - Game now starts at mimimum resolution 960x540.
 - Updated title art.